 Take a look at all the fun experiences for families in this part of Central America.

-Before setting off on your Costa Rica 10 days trip, there are a few things you need to consider.
+Before setting off on your Costa Rica 10 days trip, there are a few family travel tips you need to consider.

-Families need to think about the costs of traveling to Costa Rica, what supplies they’ll need to travel to the country, and how to get around Costa Rica.
+Families need to think about the costs of traveling to Costa Rica, what supplies they’ll need to travel to the country, and how to get around during their Costa Rica family itinerary.
 It’s also helpful to think about how to stay connected to folks back home and the pacing of activities you’ll do during your Costa Rica itinerary 10 days experience.

-Budget considerations for your 10 day Costa Rica itinerary
+Budget for 10 day Costa Rica trip: expect high prices!

 First, due to the influx of American and Canadian tourism, Costa Rica is NOT as budget-friendly as it once was 15 years ago.
 Costa Rica is often referred to as “the Switzerland of Central America,” and I couldn’t agree more.

 Costa Rica uses a currency called colones.
 At the time of this writing, 600 colones is roughly the equivalent of $1 USD.
 However, many places in Costa Rica also accept USD, as well as credit card.
-So you may not need to worry too much about exchanging money when you get to Costa Rica
+So you may not need to worry too much about exchanging money during your Costa Rica 10 day tour.

 Read my post about how to do affordable world travel with your kids.